stopvoldemort/money-map/README.md

 This repo provides a tool for modeling out your financial trajectory, based on your savings, assets, debts, income, expenses, and plans for the future.

-For convenience, there's also a form of widgets that can be imported into a jupyter notebook for easily adjusting the inputs to the model.
-I've also a couple ways to visualize the results of the money map.
+For convenience, I've included a form that can be imported in a jupyter notebook, and which can render widgets widgets to easily adjust inputs to the model.
+There are also some tools to visualize the results of the money map in a jupyter notebook.

 For an example and step-by-step instructions on using the model in a jupyter notebook see: https://colab.research.google.com/drive/1blrIDsWdIlDt-gjOgxV4HImuQXqDSZge